 The last step used is to ask for opinions and experiences in camping groups.
 You can find many camping groups on Facebook, which are easy to join.
 You can often find local groups for the general area where you want to go camping.

 I have often asked these campers for opinions on a specific campground.
 I typically get responses from a handful of people who have camped there in the past.
-They will be your best resource to get specific questions answered and to determine if it is the right campground for your family.
+They will be your best resource to answer specific questions and determine if it is the right campground for your family.

 Online Research for Dispersed Camping